 Planning permission is necessary to ensure the optimal and efficient use of land and the enhancement of the quality of the environment by providing:

 - Convenience and safety for pedestrians and vehicles

 - Fire protection, natural light and ventilation to all buildings

 - Recreational open space

-When development is not being undertaken, an application to the Town and Country Planning Division (TCPD) is NOT required.
-This includes: any structure or use in existence prior to 1972 and any renovation that does not affect the façade, square footage/ cubic content or use of the structure.
+- Any structure or use in existence prior to 1972 and any renovation that does not affect the façade, square footage/ cubic content or use of the

-No. Section 8(2) of the Town and Country Planning Act states that “the carrying out of works for the maintenance, improvement or other alterations of any building” is not deemed to involve development provided that “the works affect only the interior of the building or do not materially affect the external appearance of the building”.
+No. However, Section 8(2) of the Town and Country Planning Act, Chapter 35:01 states that “the carrying out of works for the maintenance, improvement or other alterations of any building” is not deemed to involve development provided that “the works affect only the interior of the building or do not materially affect the external appearance of the building”.